 - improving the understanding of air-surface interactions; and

-- analyzing long-term observational datasets and models to understand climate variability and change.
+- analyzing long-term observational datasets and models to understand climate change.